graphikDB/gproxy/README.md

 		gproxy.WithInsecurePort(8080),
 		// serve encrypted http/gRPC traffic on port 443
 		gproxy.WithSecurePort(443),
-		// if the request is http & the request host contains localhost, proxy to the target server gproxy.WithTrigger(fmt.Sprintf(`this.http && this.host.contains('localhost') => { "target": "%s"}`, srv.URL)), // must return "target" attribute in the json map
+		// if the request is http & the request host contains localhost, proxy to the target http server gproxy.WithTrigger(fmt.Sprintf(`this.http && this.host.contains('localhost') => "%s"`, httpServer.URL)),
+        // if the request is gRPC & the request host contains localhost, proxy to the target gRPC server gproxy.WithTrigger(fmt.Sprintf(`this.grpc && this.host.contains('localhost') => "%s"`, grpcServer.URL)),
 		// when deploying, set the letsencrypt list of allowed domains gproxy.WithLetsEncryptHosts([]string{
 			// "www.graphikdb.io",